 Nobody has really shown board directors and CEOs that this type of connection is possible.

-When they can talk about their negative cycle and how awful it is and then be able to turn to each other and show that support and affirmation is incredible and transformational.
+When they can talk about their negative cycle and how awful it is and then be able to turn to each other and show that support and affirmation are incredible and transformational.

 Often times, when people have been hurt, abandoned, or rejected, it is not easy to trust the relationship, but when you create enough safety, board members want to take the risk because they long for connection, it is wired into our brain.
 Lots of board members, if they can’t grasp that and they end up fleeing back into the negative cycle.
 They try to talk themselves into going back to their fights because it feels safer than being closer.

-To learn more about using BDP, an emotionally focused approach to board effectiveness, please contact us at [email protected].
+To learn more about using EmC, an emotionally focused approach to board effectiveness, please contact us.